Did you know that you can capture beautiful images using only your smartphone?

 1. Clean your lens

-2. Manually set focus
+2. Tap the screen to set focus

 3. Don’t use flash

-4. Manually set exposure
+4. Manually set the image brightness

 5. Compose your photos creatively